go-python/gpython/README.md

 However, to those who want to embed a highly popular and known language into their Go application, gpython could be a great choice over less capable (or lesser known) alternatives.
-Does the world really need any more interpreted languages?

 ## Status